veelcheck/leaderboard/README.md

 ﻿# [iCodeThis inspired](https://icodethis.com/)

 I recreated their design to the best of my ability and added some JavaScript.
+See [demo version here](https://veelcheck.github.io/leaderboard/).

 What JavaScript does:
 * It generates the content of the table.